 #Clarified butter vs. Butter: smoke point

 There is a huge different of smoke point between clarified butter and dairy butter.
-Butter offers lower smoke point whereas ghee is called a safe cooking oil for its higher smoke point.
-For example, Butter offer a smoke point of 350 degrees F but cow ghee offers a smoke point of 485 degrees F.
+Butter offers a smoke point of 350 degrees F but grass fed cow ghee offers a smoke point of 485 degrees F.

 Clarified butter vs. Butter: shelf-life

 Organic Pure cow ghee is more shelf-stable than cow milk butter.
-Pure organic quality ghee can be stored for 12-18 months from the date of manufacturing but butter can be preserved for 6-9 months with the support of refrigeration.
+Pure organic quality ghee can be stored for 18 months from the date of manufacturing but butter can be preserved for 6 months with the consistent support of refrigeration.

 Ghee offers higher calorie which is around 120 calorie/ one tablespoon, whereas butter offers 102calorie/one table spoon.
 In terms of filler food, ghee is a better choice than butter.
-In terms of saturated fats, ghee contains 10 grams whereas butter contains 7 grams, and that makes ghee more Paleo and Keto friendly than butter.
+If we count saturated fats, ghee contains more saturated fat than butter, and that makes ghee more Paleo and Keto friendly fat resource than butter.

 So it can be said safely that more purified and filtered butter is called clarified or simplified butter.